Padre Pio: On religion

-Pio was a strong proponent of weekly confession, describing it as "the soul's bath".
-Pio established five rules for spiritual growth, which included weekly confession, daily communion, spiritual reading, meditation, and frequent examination of one's conscience.
-He taught his spiritual followers that suffering is a special sign of God's love, for it makes you "resemble His divine son in His anguish in the desert and on the hill of Calvary."
+Padre Pio was a strong proponent of weekly confession, describing it as "the soul's bath".
+He established five rules for spiritual growth, which included weekly confession, daily communion, spiritual reading, meditation, and frequent examination of one's conscience.
+He taught his spiritual followers that suffering was a special sign of God's love, for it made them "resemble His divine Son in His anguish in the desert and on the hill of Calvary".

-Pio was a staunch advocate for modesty and authentic spirituality.
-In the confessional, he was harsh to individuals who appeared insincere in their repentance, oftentimes dismissing them and refusing them absolution until they make things right in their personal lives.
+In the confessional, Padre Pio was harsh to individuals who appeared insincere in their repentance, oftentimes dismissing them and refusing them absolution until they made things right in their personal lives.
 In contrast, he was gentle to those who came to him sincere in their repentance.
+His general attitude towards others was marked by jovial and sincere empathy, although his comments and sense of humor could be read as abrupt.
+Once, when confronted for this behavior, he responded “I act like that so that I don't let myself be overcome with emotion.
+Seeing people suffer is enough to bring me to tears, and then I would no longer be able to continue my ministry.”
+His attitude towards his own supernatural experiences was likewise rooted in practical humility, as he has once cited them as "a mystery for me too".

-As time passed and cultural tensions grew between traditional and modern styles of dress, so too did Pio more frequently dismiss individuals from confession for inappropriate dress.
-Eventually, his concerned Franciscan brothers hung a sign on the church door that read "By Padre Pio's explicit wish, women must enter his confessional wearing skirts at least 8 inches below the knees".
+As time passed, cultural tensions grew between traditional and modern styles of dress.
+On January 12th 1930, Pope Pius XI issued a papal decree "concerning modesty" in which guidelines were established for "marylike standards for modesty in dress".
+In the spirit of obedience, Padre Pio—a staunch advocate for modesty and authentic spirituality—more frequently dismissed individuals from confession for inappropriate dress.
+Likewise, his concerned Franciscan brothers hung a sign on the church door that read "By Padre Pio's explicit wish, women must enter his confessional wearing skirts at least 8 inches below the knees".